Camera Raw Tutorial

 Follow the same steps as with Photoshop above.

 Here are the updates to the Adobe Camera Raw plugins for Photoshop Elements MAC & Windows up to v.10.
 This will make it much easier to open your RAW files as you shouldn’t have to go through the DNG conversion process if you are using Version 9 or later.
 This is great news for Elements users.

 Camera Raw Tutorial for Lightroom

 If you are using Photoshop Lightroom for your image editing, keep your software up to date using the same method as in the Elements 11+ link above.

 Related posts on working with Camera Raw Files

-- Adobe Camera Raw in Photoshop and Photoshop Elements
+- Adobe Camera Raw tutorial in Photoshop and Photoshop Elements

 - The Histogram is your friend